-The responsibility for early help in Royal Greenwich is shared among all partners.
+The responsibility for Early Help in Royal Greenwich is shared among all partners.
 It depends upon:

-- Excellent universal services (e.g. Children's Centres, Youth Service, Health Visitors, School Nurses) that take responsibility Excellent universal services (e.g. Children's Centres, Youth Service, Health Visitors, School Nurses) that take responsibility for the delivery of meaningful, purposeful early help responses - Leaders within all services who champion early help, good quality interventions, continuous improvement and learning from feedback - Robust supervision, management oversight and quality assurance
+Excellent universal services (e.g. Children's Centres, Youth Service, Health Visitors, School Nurses) that take responsibility for the delivery of meaningful, purposeful early help responses

+- Leaders within all services who champion early help, good quality interventions, continuous improvement and learning from feedback - Robust supervision, management oversight and quality assurance

-Universal services that 'go the extra mile' for families can make a real difference.
+Universal Services can make a real difference.
 This might include providing a service or support at the evening or weekend, undertaking home visits, being persistent in building the relationship, offering practical support, guiding to help overcome cultural boundaries or lack of confidence in accessing services.

 Often the needs can be met through a single agency, but there are times when it is helpful for professionals from different agencies to work together and agree a plan with a review timeline to make sure that the help they are offering is making a difference.
+By working together across the whole system, resources can be identified and aligned, and a minimal level of support can be provided to ensure outcomes are achieved with little disruption to family life.
+Parents/Carers should always agree to any referral and to sharing information with anyone.